Ella-Hoeppner/Pidgin/README.md

     }
     ```
   * This should fit in just 9 bytes, so it wouldn't make `Value` any bigger.
 Getting all the implementation details right to be as well-optimized as `Vec` or `MiniVec` might be pretty difficult tho.
+  * A reference-counted-vector type that only involves one layer of indirection rather than the 2 of an `Rc<Vec<>>` would also be nice for reprenting functions
 * Distinguish between multi-use constants and single-use constants
   * if a constant is known to be single-use, it could just be swapped with `Nil` in the constants stack rather than needing to be cloned when it's used
   * this could be especially important for functions with many instructions inside